ThisIsJohnBrown/Sublime-Hhhhold/README.md

 * Can store images locally to improve development speed and limit requests
 * Can insert any sized image tag with dummy image
 * Can browse and insert locally stored hhhhold.com images
-* Sizes, Formats,  can all be configured in the settings
+* Sizes and format can be configured in the settings

+Based very heavily on the [Sublime-Placehold.it](https://github.com/SubZane/Sublime-Placehold.it) plugin.
+Thanks, [SubZane](https://github.com/SubZane)

 ### Version 1.0
 * Initial release